GlideAngle/flare-timing/flare-timing/prod-apps/docs/track-csv.rst

 Aligning Tracks by Elapsed Time
 -------------------------------

-Next we align the tracks in time elapsed from the first start and work out the distance flown for each fix.
+We align the tracks in time elapsed from the first start and work out the distance flown for each fix.
 All fields are set except area so by this stage we know which leg of the course a fix is associated with, the ``legIdx``, and which fix it is within a leg, the ``zoneIdx``.
 The ``tickLead`` and